Gellert5225/SwiftyCareer/Doc/source/index.html.md

 `localhost:1337/dashboard`

 However you'll need an admin account to log into the database.
-Contact me if you need one.
+Open `index.js` in `Server/Development` and add your username and password into the file.

 <aside class="notice">
 Note: the database in localhost only exists on the development machine and cannot be shared with other developers working on a different network.